dylanbeattie/dylanbeattie.net/_posts/2024/2024-02-20-recording-meetups.md

 ### **Camera: Canon EOS M200 + Elgato Camlink**

-The camera I use is a Canon EOS M200.
-It's a mirrorless SLR with clean HDMI out: what this means in practice is you can plug it into an Elgato Camlink, plug that into your laptop, and it shows up as a webcam - albeit a really, *really* good one.
+The camera I use is a [Canon EOS M200](https://www.canon.co.uk/cameras/eos-m200/).
+It's a mirrorless SLR with clean HDMI out: what this means in practice is you can plug it into an [Elgato Camlink](https://www.elgato.com/uk/en/p/cam-link-4k), plug that into your laptop, and it shows up as a webcam - albeit a really, *really* good one.
 The camera runs off a USB power supply so I don't have to worry about running out of battery halfway through a recording.

-If I can, I'll bring a proper camera tripod along.
-If not, I'll bring a SmallRig "magic arm" clamp and find a convenient chair, lamp, window frame or something to clamp it to.

 > Bad news: Canon has [apparently discontinued the M200](https://www.canonrumors.com/canon-eos-m-has-been-quietly-discontinued/), along with the rest of the M series, in favour of the [Canon EOS R](https://www.canon.co.uk/cameras/eos-r/) series.
 This makes me sad, because the M200 is a wonderful camera.
 >